mearashadowfax/ScrewFast/README.md

 #### Additional Components

-We also have `Navbar.astro` and `NavbarMegaMenu.astro` components located in `src/components/sections/navbar&footer`.
-Ensure to update these components if additional customization or specific configurations are required for the navigation bar or mega menu.
+We have two options for the navigation bar components: `Navbar.astro` for a regular navbar and `NavbarMegaMenu.astro` for a mega menu.
+Both are located in `src/components/sections/navbar&footer`.

+The `Navbar.astro` and `NavbarMegaMenu.astro` components can be configured within `MainLayout.astro`, allowing you to choose the style of navigation that best suits your project.
+To customize these components, you can modify them directly under `src/components/sections/navbar&footer` to apply specific configurations or design updates.

 ![ScrewFast MegaMenu](https://github.com/user-attachments/assets/690482af-f1a4-4ebf-be58-eca0b5862973)